Santa Fe Opera: Stieren Orchestra Hall

 Completed for the 2001 season under the patronage of Arthur and Jane Stieren, the hall fulfills the long-standing need for an orchestra rehearsal hall.
 Constructed on three levels with a total of 12650 sqft, the building is also used for lectures, recitals, and social events.

 On its main level, guide rails attached to the ceiling indicate the dimensions of the theatre's main stage and offstage wings.
 This allows for scenery to be placed correctly, with access via large sliding doors from the scenery deck level, thus allowing fully staged rehearsals.
 The upper level contains rehearsal studios for one-on-one coaching for singers while the lower level features a large air-conditioned costume storage facility.
+The roof of Stieren Orchestra Hall is home to 135 solar panels as the SFO begins to move towards solar power.

 Rehearsal halls

 Eight rehearsal halls exist on the campus grounds.
 They vary in size from the reproduction of the full-scale of the Crosby Theatre's stage and down to individual coaching studios for one-on-one coaching.
 Of the former group, the newest, completed for the 2010 season, is the Richard Gaddes Rehearsal Hall.
 It complements the existing full-size O'Shaughnessy Hall, which was rehabilitated for the 2012 season.
 In addition, six other halls of varying sizes allow several productions to be rehearsed simultaneously.